ot4i/ace-maven-plugin/README.md

 # Changes
-Current changes - part of the latest code; but not bundled to a 'release' set
+Current changes - part of the latest code; but not bundled to a 'release' (yet):
 - additional build parameter "failOnBIPWarnings" default 'false'; If set to true the build will fail, if the compile reports a BIP Warning;
 - update of used Maven plugin version
 - ibmint: support to add resources of Java project into the final bar (done automatically when using mqsicreatebar - by the Eclipse Maven plugin)
+- changed error handling for packaging; throwing MojoException in any case

 General changes - part of the last release: